beef331/nettyrpc/README.md

   client.rpcTick()
 ```

 Here is the server code we need to handle the call to `join`, and then calling the `welcome` procedure on each connected client.
+It also sends the same welcome message to the caller of the RPC (to demonstrate direct calling of a RP)

 __server.nim__